The members of Ascension Lutheran Church knew that they needed to do something with their aging website.

 Saunders and Rev. Smith both said the interviews were as meaningful to them and the members of the task force as they were for Harris.

 “It just helps you see things that are already there,” Rev. Smith said.
 “He did it in a way where he was trying to learn stuff instead of just immediately banging on us for not doing this right.

 “I felt he was thorough which then meant we could trust his report even more so.”

 Harris returned back to Dallas to begin putting together feedback for the congregation.
 In the meantime, the members of the church put together a quick new website to have the basic information.

-“They identified their core audiences and for them it was really two core audiences,” Harris said.
-“It was one, when people google ‘church on Sunday’, that they are able to find them and here’s where we are and here’s directions.
+“They identified their core audiences and for them, it was really two core audiences,” Harris said.
+“It was one, when people google ‘church on Sunday’, that they are able to find them and here’s where we are and here are the directions.